 Asynchronous Video Recording

-Ensemble Anthem is a screen-capture technology within Ensemble that allows faculty members to create narrated instructional video content of anything that is shown on their computer screen.
-Once a recording is finished, it can be automatically uploaded into the user’s Ensemble Video library, and can be auto-published to a Moodle course page.
+Our Panopto media server includes screen-capture technology that allows faculty members to create narrated instructional video content of anything that is shown on their computer screen.
+Once a recording is finished, it can be automatically uploaded into the user’s Panopto library, and can be auto-published to a Moodle course page.
 It is also possible to save recordings locally to your computer so that they may be shared via email or stored in Google Drive.
-Faculty who are interested in creating simple narrated mini-lectures, narrated slideshows, “explainer videos” for commonly asked student questions, software tutorials, tours of web sites may find Anthem useful.
-However, it should be noted that editing within Anthem is somewhat limited, and faculty that desire greater flexibility in editing may need to choose another option.
+Faculty who are interested in creating simple narrated mini-lectures, narrated slideshows, “explainer videos” for commonly asked student questions, software tutorials, tours of web sites may find Panopto useful.
+However, it should be noted that editing within Panopto is somewhat limited, and faculty that desire greater flexibility in editing may need to choose another option.

 - Options for Recording Mini-Lectures and Audio